Kotlin/dataframe/docs/reference.md

 splitter = (T) -> List<Any>
 columnNamesGenerator = DataColumn.(columnIndex: Int) -> String
 ```
-`columnNamesGenerator` is used to generate names for additional columns when the list of explicitly specified `columnNames` was not long enough
+`columnNamesGenerator` is used to generate names for additional columns when the list of explicitly specified `columnNames` was not long enough.

-`columnIndex` in `columnNamesGenerator` starts with `1` for the first additional column name
+`columnIndex` in `columnNamesGenerator` starts with `1` for the first additional column name.
 Default `columnNamesGenerator` generates column names `splitted1`, `splitted2`...

 Examples: